thomas-lamiaux/rocq-prover.org/data/roadmap/roadmap.md

 empower a diverse range of users, from mathematicians seeking formal rigor to software engineers building high-assurance systems.

-Rocq builds upon the rich heritage and diverse ecosystem of Coq.
+The Rocq Prover builds upon the rich heritage and diverse ecosystem of Coq.
 We promote a fast-paced development methodology to deliver impactful changes frequently, supporting academic and industrial research, and continuously improving user experience.
 At the same time, we are